 Maps and plans

-What records can I find at Denbighshire Archives?
+What records can I find at my North East Wales Archive branch?

 Tithes were payments made for the support of the parish church and its clergy.
 Originally these payments were made in kind (crops, wool, milk, young stock, etc.) and usually represented a tenth (tithe) of the yearly production of cultivation or stock rearing.
 Tithe maps were produced between 1838 and 1850 following the Tithe Commutation Act of 1836 as a part of the process to ensure that all tithes were paid with money rather than produce.
 You can find out more about tithes using the National Archives research guide.